ShivamSphn/docker-action/README.md

 ### Required Environment Variables

 - `JUPYTER_TOKEN`: Required for security.
 Set this to a secure token of your choice.
+- `HUGGINGFACE_TOKEN`: Required for Hugging Face model access.
+Set this to your Hugging Face API token.

 ### Running the Containers